gioleppe/gioleppe.github.io/content/posts/azure-openai-opentofu/index.md

 From now on, I also assume you have some basic understanding of Azure, IaC, and LLMs, at least on a surface level.

-#### Why Opentofu?

-Some months back, Hashicorp changed the license of Terraform to the BUSL.
+> 💡 **Why OpenTofu?** Some months back, Hashicorp changed the license of Terraform to the BUSL.
 Their action was very controversial.
-That encouraged many organizations to reconsider their usage of the tool.
-I'm interested in supporting open-source and free software when having a choice: that's why I'm using OpenTofu.
+That encouraged many organizations to reconsider their usage of the tool.I'm interested in supporting open-source and free software when having a choice: that's why I'm using OpenTofu.
 The examples in this article are compatible with Terraform nonetheless.

 ### Choosing the right way